Loading…

 Pick one of the six areas above.
 Programming and retention usually return the most time fastest.
 If you also run group sessions, our AI for yoga instructors and AI for pilates studios pieces cover patterns that translate cleanly to bootcamp and small-group PT.

 The trainers who get the most out of AI are not the most technical — they are the ones who treat it as a junior staff member with a clear job description.
+If you want help writing that job description, Waymouth Tech is a Melbourne-based AI tech studio and our AI implementation services are built for exactly this kind of small-business workflow.

 FAQ